sezero/quakespasm/README.txt

   o  Support for Solaris.

+  o  Switched to using libmad instead of libmpg123 for MP3 playback on
+     Mac OS X.

+  o  Better support for building the Mac OS X version using a makefile,
+     support for cross-compiling on Linux.

   o  Fixed a minor intermissions glitch.

   o  Increased string buffer size from 256 to 384 for PF_VarString to
      work around broken mods such as UQC.

   o  Restored original behavior for Quake registered version detection.

+  o  Minor demo recording/playback tweaks.

+  o  Minor tweaks to the scale menu option.

   o  New icon.